camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/aws-ec2.md

 7. (optional) Connect to remote machines via Bastion host

-The EC2 instances are not public and have to be reached via the Bastion host.
+The EC2 instances are not public and have to be reached via a Bastion host.
 Alternatively one can utilize the [AWS VPN Client](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html) to connect securely to a private VPC.
 This is not covered here as the setup requires a lot more manual user interaction.

 ```